We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Takes two people to assemble

 We've also found it very easy to turn the composter, thanks to the large hand crank and gear system that helps reduce the effort.
 Black+Decker recommends cranking the composter five to 10 full rotations at least two or three times each week.
 The composter has air vents to help speed up decomposition, but it still effectively keeps out pests and rain.
-Plus, we found the composter to be very sturdy and steady, even when it was windy outside.

 During the testing period, we added fruit and vegetable scraps, fallen leaves, eggshells, and coffee grounds, with plenty of room in the composter to spare.
 Plus, we never detected unpleasant odors, nor did insects or rodents manage to access the contents.
 We also liked that we didn't have to bend down or lean over to access the composting chambers; the base of the chamber is 18.6 inches off the ground, and the full height of the composter is 40.3 inches.